 Places where cross-contact can occur:

-- pizza – pizzerias that offer gluten-free crusts sometimes do not control for cross-contamination with their wheat-based doughs
+- Pizza – pizzerias that offer gluten-free crusts sometimes do not control for cross-contact with their wheat-based doughs

 - French fries